aexol-studio/purplehaze/landing/src/markdown/Configuration.md

 #### Typescript

-URL imports also works here.
+URL imports also work here.
 Of course you can still import relative modules.

 ```json
 {